ulfschneider/ulf.website/content/pages/hi.md

 layout: home
 id: home
 ---
 **Welcome!** My name is Ulf Schneider and this is my website.
 I´m a software developer and agile coach, currently heading the Processes & Quality team of Diebold Nixdorf Professional Services.
-If you like, here is a bit more <a href="/about">about me</a>.
+If you like, here is a bit more [about me](/about/).